AP 132 Inclement Weather Fact Sheet

 Buses cancelled & schools closed

 The decision to cancel bus runs and close schools is made by the Transportation Manager and Superintendent after appropriate information is gathered from each of the school areas.
-This decision will typically be made prior to 6:00 am but may be made earlier if clear and compelling information is available from Environment Canada or other credible sources.
+This decision will typically be made prior to 6:00 am but may be made earlier if clear and compelling information is available from Environment Canada.

 - Bus drivers have the individual authority to cancel their route (after consultation with the Transportation Manager), or decide not to stop at a particular pick-up site if they feel the weather/road conditions warrant such action.